Toonkit/Website/README.md

 #### **Q:** My game says that my internet connection to the servers has been broken, but my internet's working fine!
 What's going wrong?

-- Check #announcements or [visit the Status page](https://status.corporateclash.net/) to see if there is currently a server outage
+- Check `#announcements` or [visit the Status page](https://status.corporateclash.net/) to see if there is currently a server outage.
-- If there is, you'll have to wait for the Corporate Clash team to fix whatever issues they are encountering
+- If there is, you'll have to wait for the Corporate Clash team to fix whatever issues they are encountering.
 - If there is no server outage and other people are still able to play, chances are the servers are overloaded and crashes will be very common until the number of current players/logins has dropped.
 Please note the only thing you can do in this situation is to keep trying or wait for the servers to be less stressed.